andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 made a post on *Thursday* night with times, but I can't remember if it incorporated all the symmetries or originally included 10D.
-[Michal Marsalek](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ggsx9e9/) was able to implement the idea that they originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat!
+[Michal Marsalek](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ggsx9e9/) was able to implement the idea that he originally proposed by the following Wednesday (December 23rd) in Nim to blow everyone's time out of the water: 3 seconds flat!